How Much You Can Borrow in Student Loans

 - Parents of dependent undergraduate students can also borrow money through PLUS Loans to cover the remainder of college costs that are not covered by other financial aid, again subject to satisfactory completion of a credit check.

-How Much Money Should You Borrow Through Student Loans?
+How Much Money You Should Borrow

 This is often a very personal question to answer, and one that has to be carefully considered by each family.
 Try not to mix the emotion of wanting to attend a particular college with the reality of the ability to pay for it.
 Keep these factors in mind when deciding how much money to borrow through student loans: